TakeprofitTechnology/ReleaseNotes/Social trading (New application for copying deals) .md

 ## Version 2025.9.4.698 (4 September, 2025)
 ### Changes
 * Fixed the bug with ROI's column sorting was invisible.
+* Fixed the bug with blinking screen on some dropdown menus.

 ## Version 2025.9.2.729 (3 September, 2025)
 ### Changes